chenhaox/Autoclip-Python-Script/README.md

 # Autoclip-Python-Script
-The script to automatically remove the spacing of a image
+The script to automatically remove the spacing of images in a folder.

 **Instructions**:
 ```